PaulLeRoux142/TorBlockRedirect/README.md

 The plugin supports the following configuration options:

 - `enabled`: Enables or disables the plugin.
 Default is `true`.
+- `RedirectProtocol`: The protocol (http/https) to use when redirecting.
+Default is `http://`.
-- `OnionHostname`: If set, requests from Tor users will be redirected to this `.onion` site.
+- `RedirectHostname`: If set, requests from Tor users will be redirected to this `.onion` site.
+- `RedirectSavePath`: If set to `true`, the plugin will save the original request path in the redirect URL.
+Default is `true`.
 - `UpdateIntervalSeconds`: Interval in seconds for updating the list of blocked Tor exit nodes.
 Default is `3600` (1 hour).
 - `AddressListURL`: URL to fetch the list of Tor exit nodes.
 Default is `https://check.torproject.org/exit-addresses`.
 - `ForwardedHeadersCustomName`: Header name for the forwarded client IP address.
 Default is `X-Forwarded-For`.